 Athletes get to keep the practice jersey and the personalized white game jersey.
 All other equipment must be returned.
 In the event of loss or excessive damage (beyond normal wear and tear), replacement gear will be charged at the fair market value of the item at the time of purchase.

-Q: When and where are practices?
+Q: When and where are practices and games?

 Q: What additional items will I need?